marshallshen/security_architecture_and_engineering/confinements.md

 > Why Confinements (Separated Components)
 * Isolation components to ensure security.
 * If the machine is compromised, the privileged will be set up `against` you.
+* Limit each application to `a small subset` of the system's resources.

 ## Network identity
 - A machine has an IP address.